nalester/revision/04_revised_SI_exploration.md

 I also plot relationships between filled pauses and word counts, as well as filled pauses and silence.
 All show generally positive correlations, but again, a great deal of individual variation.
-This provides some support for the two being treated as measures of the same thing (to some extent at least, namely, the presence of cognitive load).
-But conceptually, filled and silent pauses are opposed, but only in one
+This provides some support for the two dependent variables being treated as measures of the same thing, namely, the presence of cognitive load.
+But conceptually, filled and silent pauses are opposed, though perhaps only in one
 direction: filled pauses “eat” silence (i.e., replace what could have been silence with noise) but not vice-versa (what would it mean to say that silence replaced what could have been a filled pause?).
+I am not exactly sure what to make of this point, but it suggests something like “silence as planning time might be underestimated when too many filled pauses appear, but not vice-versa.”
+I guess you could use the number of filled pauses as a control in the silence model.

+Another question: are all uh/um’s made the same?
+I recall Fox Tree and Clark (2001-ish?) distinguished between long and short uh/um.
+If you could measure the durations of your uh/um’s, you could have an analogue to your silence measure: “amount of time spent filling pauses” (or something more elegant).
+Alternatively, you could just count “long” vs. “short” uh/um.

 A final note: each speaker appears in only one file (though some files contain multiple speakers).
 This has ramifications for the random effect